 Rapid chargers are seriously fast, and you’ll often find them at fuel stations and motorway services.
-They’re a bit more expensive to use, but they can give you up to 80% charge in 30-40 minutes.
+They’re a bit more expensive to use, but they can give you up to an 80% charge in 30-40 minutes.

 How many different electric car charging plug types are there?